Open | Closes 13:00 on 18 January 2024

 Is this grant right for you?

-- Applications for a joint partnership fellowship applications must fall within both the charity’s and NIHR’s funding remits.
+- Applications for a joint partnership fellowship application must fall within both the charity’s and NIHR’s funding remits.

 - Moorfields Eye Charity is interested in funding research in eye health, vision research, ophthalmic related service improvement, education or clinical practice.